-Bird-X offers a variety of options to keep herons & egrets out of unwanted spaces, including the sonic HeronBuster device, which treats up to 7 acres with naturally-recorded predator calls combined with heron and egret distress cries.
+Bird-X offers a variety of options to keep herons and egrets out of unwanted spaces, including the sonic HeronBuster device, which treats up to 7 acres with naturally-recorded predator calls combined with heron and egret distress cries.
 This device was created solely for the non-lethal prevention of heron, egrets, bitterns, and other waterbirds.

 All types of fish ponds are best protected by a physical barrier such as Bird Netting.
 Netting protects fish from being eaten by egrets, herons, bitterns, cormorants, and other birds which prey on fish, blocking off their food source; therefore eliminating, in most cases, the reason for their attraction to the property.